-Variable Description Usage Examples Time rule or resource policy rule is evaluated.
-The role mapping rules resource policy rules time = (09:00 to 17:00) time = (Mon to Fri) time = (9:00am to 5:00pm) Combination examples: Allow executive managers and their assistants access from Monday to Friday: userAttr.employeeType = ('manager' or 'assistant') and group.executiveStaff and time = (Mon to Fri) time.dayOfWeek The day of the week on which the role mapping rule or resource policy rule is evaluated, where dayOfWeek is in the range [0-6] where 0 = Sunday. role mapping rules resource policy rules log inTime.dayOfWeek = (0 OR 6) resource policy rules log inTime.dayOfWeek = (1 to 5) log inTime.dayOfWeek = 5 time.dayOfYear The day of the year on which the role mapping rule or resource policy rule is role mapping rulesresource policy time.dayOfYear = 100 evaluated.
+Variable Description Usage Examples Time The time of day at which the role mapping rule or resource policy rule is evaluated.
+The time of the day can be in 12-hour or 24-hour format. role mapping rules resource policy rules time = (09:00 to 17:00) time = (Mon to Fri) time = (9:00am to 5:00pm) Combination examples: Allow executive managers and their assistants access from Monday to Friday: userAttr.employeeType = ('manager' or 'assistant') and group.executiveStaff and time = (Mon to Fri) time.dayOfWeek The day of the week on which the role mapping rule or resource policy rule is evaluated, where dayOfWeek is in the range [0-6] where 0 = Sunday. role mapping rules resource policy rules log inTime.dayOfWeek = (0 OR 6) resource policy rules log inTime.dayOfWeek = (1 to 5) log inTime.dayOfWeek = 5 time.dayOfYear The day of the year on which the role mapping rule or resource policy rule is role mapping rulesresource policy time.dayOfYear = 100 evaluated.
 Possible values include: 1-365. rules time.month The month in which the role mapping rule or resource policy rule is evaluated.
 Possible values include: 1-12 role mapping rulesresource policy rules time.month >= 9 and time.month <= 12 and time.year = 2004 group.employees and time.month = 9 time.year The year in which the role mapping rule or resource policy rule is evaluated, where year can be set to [1900-2999]. role mapping rulesresource policy rules time.year = 2005